 You need to focus on what will help you take care of yourself and most importantly, your mental health.
 That is the prime reason for doing something like this.

-Here Are 8 Morning Routine Habits That Will Kick Off Your Day With Positivity
+Here Are 8 Morning Routine Habits That Will Make You More Disciplined

 1. Prepare yourself for the day.

 When you get up in the morning, the first thing you should do is make your bed.
-It might seem like an unnecessary task which might delay you by sometime, but this minor thing can help instill a lot of discipline in you.
+It might seem like an unnecessary task that might delay you by some time, but this minor thing can help instill a lot of discipline in you.
 William McRaven, US Navy Admiral had famously said, “If you want to change the world, start off by making your bed.”

 Many surveys have shown that making your own bed can help you feel happier and more energetic.
 It can also immensely help in boosting your self-esteem.
 Because you have finished an important task first thing in the morning, you will feel a rise in your confidence and this will reflect throughout your entire day.